Joint Modelling of Multiple Network Views: Applications

 The ROC curve, AUC and the boxplots in Figure~\ref{fig:pro.lsjm.roc} show that the LSJM fits the data quite well.
 The posterior distributions for the $\alpha$'s are $q(\alpha_1)=\mathcal{N}(-0.410,0.003)$ $q(\alpha_2)=\mathcal{N}(-0.940,0.005)$.

 We applied a 10-fold cross validation to evaluate the prediction of missing links.
-In Figure~\ref{fig:pro.miss.lsjm} are shown the ROC curve and the AUC obtained fitting the LSJM and two single LSM respectively.
+The area under the ROC curve is 94\% for both the genetic and the physical interaction networks fitting the LSJM, fitting the LSM the AUC values are 66\% for the genetic interaction network and 97\% for the physical interaction network.
 The results of the LSJM show a much better fit in terms of estimates of missing links for the genetic interaction network compared to the ones obtained by the single LSM approach.
 Setting the threshold to be equal to the median probability of a link for the subgroup of the actual observed links we obtained similar misclassification rates for the missing links in both LSJM and single LSM approach: $9\% $ for the genetic interaction network, and $6\% $ for the physical interaction network.

+The estimated genetic interactions network is formed of 297 links, and its density is 0.067, while the estimated physical interactions network is formed of 185 links, and its density is 0.042.
+Their degree distributions are shown in Figure~\ref{fig:degreeproes}.
+Comparing these results with the true network statistics (Section~\ref{sec.pro}) it's possible to observe that the simulated degree distributions (Figure~\ref{fig:degreeproes}) are smoother then the original one (Figure~\ref{fig:degreepro}), but overall they are quite similar.

 Applying a 10-fold cross validation for missing nodes using the LSJM we obtained a misclassification rate of $24\% $ for the genetic interactions dataset and $20\%$ for the physical interaction network.